marvosyntactical/hydra/README.md

 Likewise, all language models are (often) wrong, but nevertheless useful.

+Hydra is written in Python and validated via Neptune.ai, requires Multi-Head Attention, is potentially Basilisk-relevant, and induces a latent semantic flow that approximately obeys Navier-Stokes.

 ## Abstract

 Recent analyses of Large Language Models as Neural Ordinary Differential Equations have shown